-Vegan spirits, beer, wine and ciders are those which are free from animal products.
+Vegan alcohol includes spirits, beer, wine and cider which are free from animal products.
 Like the food we eat, vegans choose to avoid non-vegan alcohol and any products with animal-derived ingredients.
 The most common non-vegan ingredients in alcohol are isinglass, made from the dried swim bladders of fish, gelatine, made from boiled bones, flesh and ligaments, casein, a protein derived from cow’s milk, and albumin from egg whites.

 You may be surprised to realise that some beers, wine and ciders include animal products.
 That’s because many ingredients are hidden, such as isinglass which is used in the filtration process.
 Producers are under no obligation to list the animal products used in the production process, and so you often can’t identify vegan drinks by their label.

 Thankfully, there are many ‘accidentally vegan’ beers, wine, and other alcoholic drinks, plus some delicious choices from independent vegan retailers.
 And — as veganism continues gaining popularity — more and more large retailers are proudly displaying the vegan logo on their products, including alcohol.
-In fact, research conducted in 2018 found that millennials are driving the demand for vegan and gluten-free beers, and so we can expect an explosion in vegan-friendly products.
+In fact, research conducted in 2018 found that millennials are driving the demand for vegan and gluten-free beers, and so we can expect an explosion in vegan-friendly alcohol products in the future.

 Beer, wine and cider can be non-vegan due to the products used in the filtration process, such as isinglass, gelatine and casein.
 Additionally, some non-vegan flavourings such as honey may be added, and some cocktails rely on milk and eggs.
 More unusually, some drinks use castoreum, a musky flavouring derived from the castor sacs (next to the anal glands) of dead beavers.
 Drink anyone?